kawofong/temporal-samples/pydantic_ai/README.md

 1. Obtain an OpenAI API key and set `OPENAI_API_KEY` in `.envrc`

+1. Start Temporal development server in a terminal.

+    ```bash
+    temporal server start-dev
+    ```

-1. Use `uv` to run a workflow runner:
+1. In a new terminal, use `uv` to run a workflow runner:

     ```bash
     uv run pydantic_ai/pydantic_ai_hello.py